night010392/ERC20_Token/README.md

-# ERC20_Token
+# ERC20 Token
-1. Description: This goal of this contract is that Client can transact their ERC20-token with each other.
+##1.
+Description:## This goal of this contract is that Client can transact their ERC20-token with each other.
  And client can exchange NTD to this ERC20 token.
 3. Role:
   (1) Client